playframework/playframework/documentation/manual/scalaGuide/main/http/ScalaSessionFlash.md

 - data are kept for only one request
 - the Flash cookie is not signed, making it possible for the user to modify it.

-> **Important:** The flash scope should only be used to transport success/error messages on simple non-Ajax applications.
+> **Important:** The Flash scope should only be used to transport success/error messages on simple non-Ajax applications.
 As the data are just kept for the next request and because there are no guarantees to ensure the request order in a complex Web application, the Flash scope is subject to race conditions.

 Here are a few examples using the Flash scope: